osinenkop/regelum-control/test.rst

-ReinforceController is an implementation of the REINFORCE algorithm, a Monte Carlo policy gradient method for reinforcement learning.
+ReinforcePipeline is an implementation of the REINFORCE algorithm, a Monte Carlo policy gradient method for reinforcement learning.

-This controller updates policies via gradient descent on expected costs.
+This pipeline updates policies via gradient descent on expected costs.
 The implementation can include a baseline to reduce variance and can be configured to avoid letting past decisions affect current updates.

 Below we provide the full listing of the algorithm: